rayleegit/dataIncubatorProject/README.md

 # dataIncubatorProject
-predict crime
-note: plots are located in the notebook
+predict crime. note: plots are located in the notebook